 The Toyota Verso is a rival to the Renault Grand Scenic, offering low running costs and value for money

-The Toyota Verso is an extremely capable family car.
+The Toyota Verso is a very capable family car.
 Toyota gave it a facelift towards the end of 2012 and earlier in 2014 added a BMW 1.6-litre diesel engine to the range to help it compete with big-selling rivals like the Renault Grand Scenic and Ford Grand C-MAX.
 The changes follow the new 'Keen Look' design language introduced with the Auris, which included a sleeker grille and LED headlights.
 The suspension, steering and engines have also been revised, while the line-up now offers more equipment for less money.
 There's a choice of two petrols and a diesel which offers decent fuel consumption with figures of 62.8mpg and 119g/km of CO2.
 Strong residual values across the range and low company car tax make the Verso an attractive choice for fleet buyers, as well as growing families and like all Toyotas it comes with an impressive 100,000 mile five-year manufacturer warranty as standard.

 Our choice: Verso Excel 1.6 D-4D